Coding89/stripe-data-consolidation/README.md

 3) Consolidated Loading:
    - It securely stiches all dataframes together sequentially across time horizons.
-   - It exports the unified dataset into a Parquet file (full_data.parquet) utisiling Snappy compression.
-This ensures signifcantly faster query performance and drastically lower storage overhead compared to a massive raw CSV file.
+   - It exports the unified dataset into a Parquet file (full_data.parquet) utilising Snappy compression.
+This ensures significantly faster query performance and drastically lower storage overhead compared to a massive raw CSV file.

   ## The solution (non-tech guide) ##